Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Patriots & PatriotismWar, US Revolutionary.
 A significant historical month for this entry is July 1818.

 Location.
 40° 42.673′ N, 74° 0.539′ W. Marker is in Manhattan, New York, in New York County.
 It is in the Financial District.
-Marker is at the intersection of Broadway and Vesey Street, on the right when traveling south on Broadway.
+It is at the intersection of Broadway and Vesey Street, on the right when traveling south on Broadway.
 Marker is attached to the Broadway side of the St. Paul's Chapel, just below the 1787 Richard Montgomery marker.
 Touch for map.
 Marker is in this post office area: New York NY 10007, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Richard Montgomery (here, next to this marker); St. Paul's Chapel (here, next to this marker); October 20, 1969 (a few steps from this marker); October 19, 1977 (a few steps from this marker); January 10, 1969 (a few steps from this marker); Dr. William James MacNeven (a few steps from this marker); October 3, 1979 (a few steps from this marker); Honorable Thomas Addis Emmet (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Richard Montgomery (here, next to this marker); St. Paul's Chapel (here, next to this marker); October 20, 1969 (a few steps from this marker); October 19, 1977 (a few steps from this marker); January 10, 1969 (a few steps from this marker); Dr. William James MacNeven (a few steps from this marker); October 3, 1979 (a few steps from this marker); Honorable Thomas Addis Emmet (a few steps from this marker).
 Touch for a list and map of all markers in Manhattan.

 Paid Advertisement